Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Appendix A: Proof of Theorem (a)

-Lemma \ref{lemma2:projection} allows us to decompose the observed projection matrix $\widehat{\bs{\Pi}}$ into the ``oracle'' projection matrix $\bs{\Pi}$, which presupposes knowledge of the factors $\bs{F}$, and a remainder term $\widehat{\bs{R}}$.
+Proposition \ref{lemma2:projection} allows us to decompose the observed projection matrix $\widehat{\bs{\Pi}}$ into the ``oracle'' projection matrix $\bs{\Pi}$, which presupposes knowledge of the factors $\bs{F}$, and a remainder term $\widehat{\bs{R}}$.
 In order to exploit this decomposition, we need to make sure that the approximation error produced by the remainder $\widehat{\bs{R}}$ is asymptotically negligible.
 To do so, we examine the behaviour of the various components that show up in $\widehat{\bs{R}}$.
-This is done in the Supplementary Material, in particular in Lemma \ref{lemma3:projection} and the proofs of Lemmas \ref{lemma2:lasso} and \ref{lemma3:lasso}.
+This is done in Lemma \ref{lemma3:projection} and in the proofs of Propositions \ref{lemma2:Lasso} and \ref{lemma3:Lasso} below.